kitswas/VirtualGamePad/Roadmap.md

 I mostly work on this during my college breaks.
 (1-4 releases yearly)

+- this list will be replaced by the table of contents {:toc}

 ## Not Planned

 Won't be implemented in the foreseeable future.